FranckLejzerowicz/metagenomix/metagenomix/doc/managing.md

 ##### Output

-If the user enter `y` for at least one folder/sub-folder, a script (labelled with the data of creation) will be generated that must be executed:
+If the user entered `y` for at least one folder/sub-folder, a script (labelled with the data of creation) will be generated that must be executed:

 ```
 ==================================================
 * Applying management decisions:
+  - Removing
+        -> nothing to remove
+  - Renaming
+        -> nothing to rename
   - Storing
         -> please run the following script to spawn screen sessions
            sh <PATH>/output/_managed/DD-MM-YY_HHh/store.sh